geleto/cascador-ai/README.md

    })();
    ```

-2. **With a One-Off Prompt**: Pass a new prompt and optional context directly, compiled fresh each time:
+2. **With a One-Off Input**: Pass a new prompt/script and optional context directly.
+The input is processed according to how the renderer was created (e.g., as a template).
    ```typescript
    (async () => {
      const result = await renderer('Hi {{ user }}', { user: 'Alice' });